floragunncom/search-guard-docs/addendum_c_tls_primer.md

 A certificate can be used to issue and sign other certificates, building a trust hierarchy among these certificates.
 The certificates can be **intermediate root certificates** or **end entity certificates**.

-A **root certificate**, issued by a **root certificate authority (root CA)** is at the root of this hierarchy.
+A **root certificate**, issued by a **root certificate authority (root CA)**, is at the root of this hierarchy.
 A certificate authority represents a **trusted third party** authority, trusted both by the owner of the certificate and communication partner.
 All major browser come with a pre-installed list of trusted certificate authorities, like Thawte, GlobalSign, DigiCert and Comodo.

 A root CA uses its own certificate to issue other certificates.
 An intermediate root certificate can be used to issue other certificates, while an end entity certificate is intended to be installed directly on a server.
 With an end entity certificate do you not to sign other certificates.